 Science activities delivered in schools and colleges

-Tour of our laboratories and factory, and talk to employees from different areas of the business, offering an insight into how medicines are developed and created.
+Sixth form groups can tour our laboratories and factory, and talk to employees from different areas of the business, offering an insight into how medicines are developed and created.

 Careers support and mentoring

 We offer careers support, advice and guidance, including attending careers fair and giving talks, discussing the range of careers that are available in the pharmaceutical industry.
+We work closely with both The Skills Service and Form The Future in planning these events.

 We also take great pride in our partnerships and involvement with local STEMM subject festivals around Cambridge, including Big Biology Day, The Cambridge Science festival and The Fun Lab at The Big Weekend.